ToughTechs151/frcopengrok/README.md

 	Note the public IP address of the instance.
 Select the EC2 instance and use Edit tags to change the name to frcgrok-tomcat-be Use putty to login to the instance as user bitnami.

+For VM
+Download OVA instance for Tomcat login to the console with username/password bitnami/bitnami Change user name password to something new.
+Check that ssh is running by executing "sudo systemctl status ssh" If not run the following:
+     sudo rm -f /etc/ssh/sshd_not_to_be_run
+     sudo systemctl enable ssh
+     sudo systemctl start ssh
+Find the IP address with sudo ifconfig -a
+Run putty, create new profile with the IP.
+Connect with putty with password.
+Accept new key.
+Create .ssh/authorized_keys file with your public key.

 Run commands:
 	sudo apt-get -q -y install git
 	git clone https://github.com/ToughTechs151/frcopengrok